digital-asset/docs.daml.com/docs/2.9.0/docs/concepts/glossary.rst

 ===========

 A Daml ledger is a distributed ledger system running `Daml smart contracts <#contract>`__ according to the :doc:`Daml ledger model </concepts/ledger-model/index>` and exposes the Daml Ledger APIs.
-All current implementations of Daml ledgers consist of a Daml driver that utilizes an underlying Synchronization Technology to either implement the Daml ledger directly, or to run the Canton protocol.
+All current implementations of Daml ledgers consist of a Daml driver that utilizes an underlying Synchronization Technology to either implement the Daml ledger directly or to run the Canton protocol.

 Canton Ledger
 -------------